 This type of work plays with the edges of therapy and starts to deviate from what we would be doing in a typical yoga class.
 However, the number of hamstring-related pain problems is significant enough that this technique is worth knowing about.
 The popularity of two different sit-bone pain-related articles on this site is a testament to the number of people who are either dealing with this issue or who want to learn more about it.
 Those two articles are “Got Sit Bone Pain?” and “Sit Bone Pain – Revisited”.

 This technique is fairly simple to understand and implement for both the teacher working with a student and for a student working on their own.
 Let’s take it step by step and then you can look at the two video examples at the bottom.

 First, have the student stand close to the wall with their back against it.
 This removes the need for balance.
 The student should be leaning on the wall slightly.
 Have them lift their leg as high as they can and then hold their leg near the ankle or on their heel with your hand(s).

 When you reach eight have them stop pressing their leg into your hand.
-At this point, have them RELAX the leg and then slowly take the leg up until you hit the next level of tolerable resistance.
+At this point, have them RELAX the leg.
+Then slowly take the leg up until you hit the next level of tolerable resistance.
 When I originally learned this, we were advised to repeat the process until there was no noticeable change in the tissue’s flexibility after relaxing the contraction.
 I usually find that three times is sufficient.